Skyshader77/Lacryma-Hydra/chapter17-5.typ

 "The Faith has no use for this mockery of a bard."

+"Then let the alchemists and inquisitors toy with him.
+Perhaps something can be gained from dissecting it."

+The thing called Majorian made an expression synonymous with terror at the mention of that word.
+Nix must have imagined it.
+Magrub Dogas did not have emotions.

 Alexander made a sudden turn of his head.
 Nix had no time to react.
 Their eyes met.

 "So the Magi comes for their friend.
 Come little girl, do not be afraid."

+Nix was old enough to know not to trust anything that came out of a Faithful's dirty mouth.
+She coiled her arm, melting it into a blood blade.
+Boniface yelled.
+Men of the Crucible surged towards her position.

+She leapt in the air, liquefying her entire body. _Chariot,_ thought Nix.
+Every drop of her blood gyrated, congregating into a spiked wheel.
+She spun and spun, feeling the surrounding air gaining velocity.

+There was the issue of Alexander.
+There was not a single scratch on his body.
+Not even his clothes had seen harm.
+What were his intentions?
+Were Cardinals not allies?
+Why had he not helped his compatriot?

+Yet the Giant stood still, content with simply witnessing her art.
+She did not like this.
+The more her gaze was fixated on him, the more every nerve in her body screamed for her to flee this place at once.